Do you as a freelance contractor or consultant understand your supply contract and the legal implications that you are agreeing to?

 You need to understand your circumstances and assess whether your assignment will be caught within IR35.

 If you have your contract independently assessed you are far less likely to be pursued by HMRC to justify whether your contract is outside of IR35 or not.
-This is a free service provided by our associates S&S when you decide to place your contract through BITE Consulting Group Ltd.
+This is a free service provided by our associates S&S when you decide to place your contract through BITE Contractors Ltd. Alternatively we can provide a contract assessment for BITE Members through QDOS a recognised accountancy organisation.

 Do you understand the legalities of your contract?
 Is your rate competitive?
 Do you need advice on your contract status?
 What is your notice period and what is your liability?
 What insurance do you need?
 Are you sure your not operating as an MSC?
 Very importantly is your client credit worthy do you want us to check them out?